bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 directly be used where e.g. `Milliseconds` are needed as the ratio between these is known.

-### Compound Values
+### Composite Values
-Compound values (often loosely equated with records or structs) are declared as `data` types.
+Composite values (often loosely equated with records or structs) are declared as `data` types.

 		data Rect :: (Length width, Length height)